kbubar/vaccine_prioritization/README.md

 set_up.R - loads packages, plotting functions and initializes all the default parameter settings

 See https://vaxfirst.colorado.edu/ for a interactive calculator of this model and to investigate how different parameter values change the reduction in infections, deaths and years of life lost under each vaccine prioritization strategy.

+# License

+Copyright (C) 2021, Kate Bubar

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program (see LICENSE.md).
+If not, see <https://www.gnu.org/licenses/>.